 It is a popular dish in Orissa and Assam.
 It is basically rice pastry with different variations such as til pitha (sesame seeds stuffed pitha) and nariyal pitha (shredded coconut-filled pitha).

 The dish originates from Meghalaya.
 It is luscious pork and rice-based Khasi delicacy.
 No ceremony is complete without this dish.

 A staple dish of Mizoram.
-It is prepared with rice porridge, and is served with fresh coriander paste, spring onions, crushed black pepper, zesty fish sauce, and finely powdered rice.
+They prepare and serve rice porridge with fresh coriander paste, spring onions, crushed black pepper, zesty fish sauce, and finely powdered rice.

 It is a Nepali pork dish from Sikkim.
-It is a strip of pork stewed with radish and dried chillies.
+They stew a strip of pork with radish and dried chilies.
 It goes really well with just plain rice.

 This popular dish belongs to Arunachal Pradesh.
-It is prepared with millet flour and boiling water.
-This appetizing spicy porridge can be enjoyed with green vegetables and charred meat.
+They prepare it with millet flour and boiling water.
+You can enjoy this appetizing spicy porridge with green vegetables and charred meat.

 16. Sepu Badi

 It is specially from Himachal Pradesh.
 It is a spinach curry with lentil dumplings.
-It is served with cumin rice or roti.
+Serve it with cumin rice or roti.